SAP-samples/teched2025-DA260/exercises/ex1/README.md

 ## Step 52

-Maintain your desired schedule settings, e.g. once a week at 6AM, etc.  You can's schedule oad jobs more frequently than on a one-hour basis.
+Maintain your desired schedule settings, e.g. once a week at 6AM, etc.  You can schedule load jobs more frequently than on a one-hour basis.

 ![Step 52](images/Teched2025-DA260_Ex1_61.png)